TheDotProtocol/tauos/docs/taumail.md

 Your inbox, finally private.

-TauMail is the official email client of TauOS — built from scratch to give you total control over your communication.
+TauMail is the official email client of TauCore™ — built from scratch to give you total control over your communication.

 ## 📧 Modern UI
 Clean, intuitive, and fully GUI-based.
 No confusing menus or hidden features.
 Everything you need is right where you expect it to be, with a design that feels both familiar and refreshingly new.